This post is also available in: Português

 8. BitMEX – Best for Derivative Trading

 BitMEX is known as the best crypto exchange in terms of derivatives, which allows investors and traders to purchase perpetual and future swap contracts through different cryptocurrencies.
-The exchange is available worldwide except in the US, Iran, North Korea, Syria, Cuba, Sudan, Crimea, and Sevastopol.
+The business is available worldwide except in the US, Iran, North Korea, Syria, Cuba, Sudan, Crimea, and Sevastopol.

 The BitMEX exchange supports 18 cryptocurrencies, such as Bitcoin (XBT), Bitcoin Cash (BCH), Ethereum (ETH), Dogecoin (DOGE), Binance Coin (BNB), and so on.
-Users can store their cryptocurrencies in a cold multi-signature wallet, while other assets are stored in Cold and Hot Wallets.
+Users can store their cryptocurrencies in a cold multi-signature wallet, while other assets are held in Cold and Hot Wallets.

 When it comes to their customer service, it doesn’t offer phone support, but you can contact them through email or support tickets.
 Also, BitMEX recently launched its BitMEX Academy, which is a multimedia crypto educational platform.
 Read our Bitmex guide for more details on this exchange.

 Some of BitMEX’s trading features include trading Bitcoin with total leverage, innovative crypto trading, pricing APIs, low-latency trade execution, low-latency market data, etc. It’s one of the best crypto exchanges for auto-trading with crypto signals.
 Find out more about the best BitMEX crypto signals here.

 BitMEX’s trading fees are pretty low.
 It doesn’t charge deposit or withdrawal fees when it comes to Bitcoin.
 BitMEX doesn’t trust the deposit fee for Tether USD either.
 Plus, price takers only pay a 0.05% commission, and the price-makers get a 0.01% rebate on every trade.